OpenCollarTeam/opencollarteam.github.io/OpenCollar-Quick-User-Guide.md

 #####This page needs to have added to it the most important information that a new collar user needs to know.
 Non-core features should be described in separate pages, linked below.
 Quick Start#####

+==Getting Started==
+Open the Collar Menu by touching the collar or sending a chat command with your prefix.
+If you have not set an owner you are the default owner and can access all parts of the collar.
 Most collar functions are available in the collar menu.
-You can always bring up the menu by touching the collar and reviewing the options inside.

-Prefixes

-In order to prevent one sub's collar from responding to commands meant for a different sub, all chat commands begin with the sub's first two letters of the first name.
-If the sub's name were greta grumpsalot, her prefix would be "gr".
-If greta or her Owner wanted to use a chat command to bring up her collar menu, they would say the following:
+===Chat Commands===
+Chat Commands are typed into the local chat line.
+Many of the menus and submenus in OpenCollar can be called by using chat commands of the same name as the menu button.

+Local chat is on channel 0.
+If you don't want your command to be visible in local chat, call your menu by typing /1 <prefix> menu.
+This sends the command to channel 1 instead and you don't see it in local chat.

+===Prefixes===

+Your default prefix is the first two letters of your user name.
+Prefixes direct collar commands only to wearers with those two initials.
+It can be changed by the collar owner only.
+Wearers who have set an owner cannot change the prefix unless OwnSelf is checked.
+Suppose your name is Joe Zipcode (joezipcode).
+To call the menu you would type:  jo menu .
+If you want to send the command to channel one it will be /1 jo menu .
+In this guide we will represent the calls <prefix> menu and so on.

 grmenu
 Setting Owner